OctopusDeploy/docs/docs/deployment-examples/java-applications/index.md

 war.archiveName "${project.name}.${version}.war"
 ```

-### 2. Ensure the Target Meets the Minimum Requirements
+### 2. Ensure the target meets the minimum requirements

 The target machine must have Java 1.8 installed, and the `java` executable must either be on the path, or the `JAVA_HOME` environment variable must be set.